-16.6 PARTICIPATION IN IAEA EMERGENCY EXERCISES
+16.7 PARTICIPATION IN IAEA EMERGENCY EXERCISES

-India is signatory under the Convention on Early Notification of Nuclear Accidents and Convention on Assistance in case of Nuclear Accident or Radiological Emergency.
+India is Contracting Party to the 'Convention on Early Notification of a Nuclear Accident' and 'Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency'.
 Under these Conventions, India actively participates in the Emergency exercises through CMG-DAE, the national contact point.
-In the last three years (April 2016 to March 2019), India participated in ConvEx exercises which includes ConvEx-1, ConvEx-2a, ConvEx-2b ,ConvEx-2c and ConvEx-3 exercises.
+India participates in ConvEx exercises which includes ConvEx-1, ConvEx-2a, ConvEx-2b, ConvEx-2c and ConvEx-3 exercises.